ctrl-f-plus/ctrl-f-plus-chrome-extension/README.md

 ### Build From Source

-1. `npm i` to install dependencies
+1. `pnpm i` to install dependencies
-2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
+2. `pnpm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder

 ### Production Build

-1. `npm run build` to generate a minimized production build in the `dist` folder
+1. `pnpm run build` to generate a minimized production build in the `dist` folder

 ## Contributing